Doyoung Park | Department of Agricultural Economics, Texas A&M University

 Environmental/Resource Economics, Energy Economics, International Trade

-May 2025 "Contagious Pollution: Environmental Regulation and Supply Chain Reorganization" will be presented at AERE 2025 Summer Conference, Santa Ana Pueblo, NM
+May 2025 "Contagious Pollution: Environmental Regulation and Supply Chain Reorganization" presented at the AERE 2025 Summer Conference May 28-30, Santa Ana Pueblo, NM

 Apr 2025 Refereed Journal of the Agricultural and Applied Economics Association (JAAEA)